logicalparadox/folio/README.md

 # Folio [![Build Status](https://secure.travis-ci.org/logicalparadox/folio.png)](http://travis-ci.org/logicalparadox/folio)

-Folio is a static javascript build tool with a clean, chainable api and tons of different middleware.
+Folio is a static javascript build tool with a clean, chainable api and tons of middleware.

 Version 0.3.x is considered unstable at the moment.
 Version 0.4.x will have a consistent API.
 Stay tuned for further developments.

-This is taken from [Backbone.ioBinds](https://github.com/logicalparadox/backbone.iobind)'s example application.
-You can see what is going on in full [here](https://github.com/logicalparadox/backbone.iobind/blob/master/example/routes/index.js).

 ## Testing